0chain/zboxcli/README.md

 </details>

 ```
-./zbox wp-unlock --pool_id <pool_id>
+./zbox wp-unlock
 ```

 #### Download cost

 `get-download-cost` determines the cost for downloading the remote file from dStorage.
 The client must be an owner, collaborator, or using an auth ticket to determine the download cost of the file.

 | Parameter  | Required | Description                               | default | Valid values |